-He has been appointed visiting Professor in the IMT School for Advanced Studies Lucca during October 2013, visiting Full Professor in the Laboratoire de Modélisation et Simulation Multi Echelle of the Université Paris EST during May 2014, visiting scholar in the Solids and Structural Mechanics Group at the University of Trento during October 2015, April 2016 and June 2017.
+He has been appointed visiting Professor in the IMT School for Advanced Studies Lucca (October 2013), visiting Full Professor in the Laboratoire de Modélisation et Simulation Multi Echelle of the Université Paris EST (May 2014), visiting scholar in the University of Trento (October 2015, April 2016 and June 2017).

 He is an Elected Member of the Executive Committee of the Mechanics of Materials Group of the Italian Association of Theoretical and Applied Mechanics since September 2015.
 He has been an Elected Member of the Executive Board of the Italian Group of Fracture, 2009-2011 & 2011-2013.
 He is Associate Editor of the Journal of Mechanical Engineering Science since 2014, Member of the Editorial Board of The Journal of Strain Analysis for Engineering Design since 2011, Member of the Editorial Review Board of the journal Frontiers in Mechanics of Materials since 2014, Member of the Editorial Board of the American Journal of Engineering and Applied Sciences since 2015, Member of the Editorial Board of Scientific Reports of Nature Publishing Group for the category Chemical Physics since 2015, Member of the Editorial Board of the International Journal of Solids and Structures since 2016.